“If you search for a black cat in a dark room for quite a long time, then, finally, you will find it …even if it does not exist.”

 We can conclude that at this level, variability in accuracy between individuals is really high.

 Despite improving by 22.6 % from season 1 to season 2, QE team still showed nothing extraordinary and their shooting was at approximately the same level with one of two teams taken for comparison.
-Thus, even if QE training has any effect, it still does not guarantee success.
+Thus, even if Quiet Eye training has any effect, it still does not guarantee success.

 Another trait which can distinguish successful intervention is the dose-effect relationship.